Travel to Belgium

 6. Medical certificate - Certified doctor

 To obtain a medical certificate, the Embassy works exclusively with The Clinic (The Village Mall – Bugolobi).
+All costs will be borne by the applicant.

-The costs of this process will be borne by the applicant.
-For more information about the costs, please contact The Clinic directly.
+For more information about the issuance of medical certificates, please contact The Clinic directly.

 The Clinic at The Village Mall - Bugolobi